cbeust/kobalt/kobalt-incremental-tasks.md

 Kobalt's incremental task algorithm is not based on timestamps but on checksums.

 You make a task incremental by declaring it `@IncrementalTask` instead of `@Task`.
-The only other difference is that instead of returning a `TaskResult`, incremental tasks return a `IncrementalTaskInfo`:
+The only other difference is that instead of returning a `TaskResult`, incremental tasks return an `IncrementalTaskInfo`:

 ```
+class IncrementalTaskInfo(
-class IncrementalTaskInfo(val inputChecksum: String?,
+    val inputChecksum: String?,
     val outputChecksum: String?,
     val task: (Project) -> TaskResult)
 ```